ltskinner/machine-learning/books/how_to_prove_it/3_PROOFS.md

   - can conclude that Q must also be true
 - `modus tollens`
   - if you know $P \implies Q$ is true and Q is false
-  - can conclude that P must also be balse
+  - can conclude that P must also be false

 ### 📏 Main Theorem Statements